AMWA-TV/ms-05-01/docs/Scope.md

 **NCA's purpose is device control (and status monitoring) only.** NCA does not define higher-level mechanisms such as compound media formats, production role data, studio asset records, facilities reservations, accounting data, performance rights data, and so on and on.
 Such mechanisms might build (in part) upon NCA device control, but their specification is out of NCA's scope.

 **NCA takes as a requirement that media control networks might not be connected to the Internet.** The general operation of NCA does not depend on connections to external data or code resources.
-Manufacturers may choose to supply controllers and/or devices that depend on wide-area connections to libraries, cloud services, and so on, but such choices will be application decisions not mandated by NCA.

 **NCA can apply equally to physical or virtual NCA devices.** In NCA documentation, the term NCA device refers to both unless otherwise stated.